MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

 ## Before you start

- Make sure you create a new SSL certificate with existing network controller's REST name.
+ Ensure that you create a new SSL certificate with the existing network controller's REST name.
 [Learn more](sdn-controller.md#set-up-the-security-certificates).

 ## Update the server certificate

 1. If the certificate is self-signed, do the following:

    - Certificate with private key - Export the certificate and import it on all the NC nodes' **My** store.
    - Certificate without a private key - Export the certificate and import it on all the NC nodes' **Root** store.

 2. If the certificate is a CA issued certificate, import it in all network controller nodes' **My** store.

    > [!NOTE]
    > DO NOT remove the current certificate from the NC nodes.
 You should validate the updated certificate before you remove the existing one.
-Proceed with rest of the steps to update the certificate.
+Proceed with the rest of the steps to update the certificate.

 3. Update the server certificate by executing the following PowerShell command on one of the NC nodes.